San Diego Trolley: Metropolitan Transit Development Board

 In the early 1970s, three state legislative acts would set the stage for the construction of mass transit in the San Diego region.

-Transportation Development Act, signed by Gov. Ronald Reagan in 1971, earmarked 0.25 percent of the state sales tax for funding transportation projects, including mass transit.
+The Transportation Development Act, signed by Governor Ronald Reagan in 1971, earmarked 25% of the state sales tax for funding transportation projects, including mass transit.
 A 1974 amendment to Article 19 of the Constitution of California permitted the use of gas tax revenues, previously reserved for highway construction, for construction of rail systems.
 Finally, a 1975 law established the San Diego Metropolitan Transit Development Board (MTDB) with a clear mission: design, construct and operate a guideway transit system.
 The entire process was assigned to MTDB to assure accountability.
 The legislation was written and supported by State Senator James R. Mills, the President Pro Tem during this period and a strong transit advocate.

 The MTDB formally started operations on January 1, 1976.
 The MTDB's enabling legislation and principles adopted by the Board required the planning give added weight to systems that satisfy a number of criteria: priority consideration for technologies available and in use, a system that is capable of being brought into operation incrementally, and using rights-of-way owned by public entities to minimize construction costs.

 In December 1976, the MTDB launched its 18-month Guideway Planning Project to be held in two phases.
 Phase 1 involved the evaluation of potential corridors based on the CPO's 1975 Regional Transportation Plan and was guided by principles set by the MTDB board: the corridor should extend a long-distance and offer high-speed operation, the system should be at grade in a mostly exclusive right-of-way, capital costs should be low, and operating deficits should be minimized.
 Phase 1 studied over 100 miles of potential corridors with 45 miles of corridor recommended for further evaluation in Phase 2.
 At about the same time, a working paper presented an evaluation of four guideway technologies: light rail, two categories of heavy rail, and Automated Small Vehicle Transit.

 In August 1977, the MTDB board selected the South Bay region for the detailed Phase 2 study.
 There would be several potential corridors to consider, including along freeways (Interstate highways I-5, I-8 & I-805 and State Routes 94 & 16), along existing railroad rights-of-way, and arterial roads.

 In October 1977 the board selected light rail as the lone guideway transit technology to be studied (it would also be compared to several all-bus alternatives).
 In making the decision to pursue light rail, the MTBD board said it best followed the principles it laid out as light rail can offer high-speed travel, the right-of-way is flexible, and construction costs can be low when at-grade construction is maximized.
 The technology was new for the United States, but was well established in Germany.